"Pakistani Street-Style Anda Burger Recipe | Spicy Omelet Burger

 Pakistani Street-Style Anda Burger Recipe—A Delicious Desi Twist!

-When it comes to Pakistani street food, one item that stands out for its simplicity, flavor, and nostalgic value is the Anda Burger.
-Known for its spicy omelet patty stuffed inside a soft bun with chutneys, salad, and sauces, this burger is a favorite among students, office workers, and foodies alike.
+When it comes to Pakistani street food, one item that stands out for its simplicity, flavour, and nostalgic value is the Anda Burger.
+Known for its spicy omelette patty stuffed inside a soft bun with chutneys, salad, and sauces, this burger is a favourite among students, office workers, and foodies alike.
 In Lahore, Karachi, and Islamabad, you can find a small roadside stall that sells this delicious and affordable burger.

 What is an Anda Burger?